 If your child becomes sick at school, it is the parents’ or guardians’ responsibility to pick up their child promptly.
 The student will be counted absent from the time the parent is called.
 A doctor’s note may be required before a student is readmitted when there is a contagious disease involved.

 Emergency Forms and Phone Numbers

 All students must have a student heath card with emergency contact information where parents and/or guardians can be reached.
 It is crucial to have current phone numbers where the given contacts can be reached.
-Please notify the school immediately if there are any changes to the contact information.
+Please notify the school immediately if there are any changes to the contact information or health information.
 Please provide names and phone numbers of persons who are allowed to pick up your child in case of illness or accident when you are unavailable.
 All information is confidential and used only by school staff in case of emergency.

 All students entering or attending Grades Pre-K through 12 in the Lee County School System are required to have a complete Georgia Certificate of Immunization (Form 3231) in accordance with Georgia Law, OCGA 20-2-771.
 All students must be immunized against vaccine preventable diseases as specified by the Georgia Department of Human Resources, or have medical or religious exemption on file at school.

 The Lee County Schools Medication Policy will be followed for all medications given during school hours or school activities.
 The complete policy can be found on our website https://www.lee.k12.ga.us/content/student-health and in Lee County Schools Code of Student Conduct.

 Parents/guardians are encouraged to give medications at home whenever possible.
 If it is necessary for a student to take medication at school, the following procedures should be followed:

 - Please Do Not send medication to school that is ordered once/twice/three times per day unless the physician specifically states a time during the school day which it is to be given.
 An antibiotic that is to be given three times a day can be given before school, when the student gets home, and at bedtime.